-CPG marketers are making fast transitions into e-commerce this year, and they're spending on retail media in particular.
-By developing partnerships with retailers like Walmart and Kroger, they get closer to the point of purchase and target the right audience segments through their websites or apps.
+CPG marketers made fast transitions into e-commerce in 2020, and they spent on retail media in particular.
+By developing partnerships with retailers like Walmart and Kroger, they got closer to the point of purchase and target the right audience segments through their websites or apps.

 Although Grocery TV isn't a "traditional" form of retail media (online advertising), we do provide advertisers with in-store marketing at the point of purchase— which can complement their online campaigns for an even greater effect.

-Keeping up with your customer's behaviors and needs is going to be crucial as we continue treading unfamiliar territory during the pandemic.
+Keeping up with your customer's behaviors and needs is going to be crucial as we continue to navigate the effects of COVID-19 and new variants.
 We suggest staying customer-focused and data-driven while also considering what trends will be permanent vs temporary.

 As a reminder, check out our new post about CPG advertising trends in 2022 for the latest information.